 King's Arms5 Market Square

 Fine old granite pub catering for locals and visitors alike, in a typical tin-mining area, was converted to an inn from three 14th century cottages.
 The flagstoned entrance leads to a rambling interior with low, wood-beamed ceilings.
-Pillars holding up the ceiling make parts of the main bar area a bit of a squeeze when busy.
+Pillars holding up the low wood-beamed ceiling make parts of the main bar area a bit of a squeeze when busy.
 Outside drinking is on a patio.
 The town festival in mid-July is marked by a special brew at the pub, Lafrowda Gold, which appears on the third handpump, unused in winter except for other seasonal brews.
-Food is available 1200-1400 and 1800-2030, perhaps later in summer.
-The pub is home to the local Cape Singers - be prepared for an impromptu sing-song.
+The pub supports eucre and darts teams, and is home to the local Cape Singers - you might get an impromptu sing-song!